 Health Benefits of Cranberries

-- Cranberries for Digestive Health: The dietary fiber in cranberries supports healthy digestion and can prevent constipation.
+- Cranberries for Digestive Health: The fibre in cranberries keeps things moving and can prevent constipation.

-- Cranberries and Heart Health: Regular consumption of cranberries may help reduce the risk of cardiovascular disease through improved cholesterol and blood pressure readings.
+- Cranberries and Heart Health: Regular intake of cranberries may help reduce cardiovascular risks by improving cholesterol and blood pressure readings.

-- Potential Role in Preventing UTIs: Cranberries are well-known for their role in preventing urinary tract infections (UTIs), as they contain compounds that may prevent bacteria from adhering to the urinary tract walls.
+- Potential Role in Preventing UTIs: Cranberries contain compounds that may prevent bacteria from sticking to urinary tract walls, lowering UTI chances.

 Types of Cranberry Bars